MarlinFirmware/Marlin/README.md

 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 # Last release of Marlin 2.0 for Delta FLSun QQ-S Pro (motherboard HISPEED).

+20201001 Updated Marlin 2.0.7 for FLSun QQ-S with A4988 and TMC220x mode _UART and _StandAlone.

 20200830 Updated Marlin 2.0.6 for FLSun QQ-S with A4988 and TMC2208_StandAlone.

 20200827 Updated Marlin 2.0.6 for FLSun QQ-S with A4988.